-Gross revenue for 2014 was approximately \$819,000.
+Gross revenue for 2014 was approximately \$367,000.
 There was no revenue for 2013.

-Revenue has been attributable to technology services provided to Bio-Manguinhos/FioCruz ("FioCruz") in connection with the development by FioCruz of a yellow fever vaccine using our iBioLaunchTM technology.
+Revenue has been attributable to technology services provided to Bio-Manguinhos/FioCruz ("FioCruz") in connection with the development by FioCruz of a yellow fever vaccine using our iBioLaunch[TM] technology.
 To fulfill our obligations, we engage Fraunhofer USA Inc. ("Fraunhofer") as a subcontractor to perform the services required.
+Revenue in 2014 includes a reconciliation for services rendered prior to October 1, 2014.
 During 2013, the Company, FioCruz and Fraunhofer were awaiting approval by the Brazilian government of a contract amendment reflecting the agreed modifications to the work plan.
 During this waiting period, no revenues were recognized by the Company in connection with services provided to FioCruz through the subcontract arrangement with Fraunhofer.
-In 2014, the Company, FioCruz and Fraunhofer amended their Collaboration and License Agreement (the "Amendment") reflecting the agreed modifications to the work plan.
-Gross revenue totaled \$819,000 for 2014.
+In June 2014, the Company, FioCruz and Fraunhofer amended their Collaboration and License Agreement (the "Amendment") reflecting the agreed modifications to the work plan and work was resumed by Fraunhofer for the Company to continue development of a yellow fever vaccine using the Company's iBioLaunch[TM] technology.